RazSherf/lab-4/README.md

-Microservices Project - Docker & Kubernetes
+# Microservices Project - Docker & Kubernetes

-Project Overview
+## Project Overview

 This project involves creating and deploying a set of microservices in two stages:

-    Dockerized Microservices:
+### 1. Dockerized Microservices

 Each service (User, Product, Order) was created in separate folders, containerized with Docker, and tested using Docker Compose.

-    Kubernetes Deployment:
+### 2. Kubernetes Deployment

-        The services were then re-deployed using Kubernetes with NodePort services for external access, replacing the initial Docker Compose setup.
+The services were then re-deployed using Kubernetes with **NodePort** services for external access, replacing the initial Docker Compose setup.

-    Cleanup:
+### 3. Cleanup

 After testing everything, a cleanup script was created to remove all Kubernetes resources (Deployments, Services, PVC).

+---

+## Folder Structure